 “From a business development perspective, businesses should always apply the ‘what if?’ question and have contingency planning in place.
 Small businesses as well as larger businesses.

-"My primary concern, therefore, would be new businesses which may not have had chance to build reserves.
-We all recognise that you don’t start a business with out reserves but it doesn’t always happen" says Tina Heathcote, of Buxton Town Team, a support network for local small businesses.
+"My primary concern, therefore, would be new businesses that may not have had the chance to build reserves.
+We all recognise that you don’t start a business without reserves but it doesn’t always happen" says Tina Heathcote, of Buxton Town Team, a support network for local small businesses.